Labor Day is a federal holiday set aside to honor the hard-working individuals who keep our country working.

 Fines for hauling a permitted load during restricted times will be significant.
 The bottom line is that if you can avoid hauling a permitted load over Labor Day, that is probably the easiest answer.
 But if it can't be avoided, be sure to abide by the restrictions for whatever state you are in.

 Labor Day isn’t the only holiday that impacts oversize freight travel.
 Planning ahead now will save money and time in the long run.
-Download the 2023 Holiday Freight Schedule to plan and prepare your shipping schedule.
+Download the 2024 Holiday Freight Shipping Calendar to plan and prepare your shipping schedule.

 If you're looking for a quote for holiday or non-holiday travel, the ATS team is happy to help.